-The preceding tables summarize the features of Fairchild's Area Imaging Products.
-The CCD221, 488 x 380 element sensor, when operated at a 7.16 MHz horizontal clock frequency, provides a video output signal which is compatible with NTSC black and white television standards.
-The CCD211, 244 x 190 element sensor can fill 25% of the area of a standard television monitor with NTSC resolution imagery or it can be used with a non-standard television CRT display.
+The following table summarizes the features of Fairchild's Area Imaging Products.
+The CCD222, 488 x 380 element sensor, when operated at a 7.16 MHz horizontal clock frequency, provides a video output signal which is compatible with NTSC black and white television standards.